Learn more about the Soul Care Institute team.

 Outside of the Soul Care Institute, Lindsey loves her "second day job" of offering spiritual direction, hikes with her large fluffy white Pyrenees names Ella, and watching her two children grow into the beautiful young people God has created them to be.

 Assistant Program Director

-Anne has been a student of spiritual formation for many years, she served on staff at a retreat ministry and a small church in Pagosa Springs.
+Anne has been a student of spiritual formation for many years, serving on staff at a retreat ministry and a small church in Pagosa Springs, CO.
 She received her MA in Spiritual Formation and Leadership from Spring Arbor University in Michigan.

 She loves seeing lives transformed, learning to walk in deeper intimacy with Jesus, and loves to walk along-side others in the stories God is constantly weaving.
 Anne misses the beauty of the mountains but finds deep joy and gratitude in her friends and family, spending time in the outdoors, reading, walking her Black Lab Brenni and anticipating what new things God will reveal.